A Framework of Inertial Alternating Direction Method of Multipliers for Non-Convex Non-Smooth Optimization: An inertial ADMM framework

-\begin{theorem}[Subsequential convergence] Suppose the parameters {of Algorithm~\ref{alg:iADMM}} are chosen such that the conditions in \eqref{requirement} of Proposition~\ref{prop:subsequential} are satisfied.
+\begin{theorem}[Subsequential convergence] Suppose the parameters of Algorithm~\ref{alg:iADMM} are chosen satisfying the conditions in Proposition~\ref{prop:subsequential}.
 If the generated sequence of Algorithm~\ref{alg:iADMM} is bounded, then every limit point of the generated sequence is a critical point of $\mL$. \end{theorem}